 Figure 3: Experience of working in the IT/Tech sector for women, by degree intention

 The responses of both groups of women follow a similar pattern.
-Here, women who have never worked in IT are more likely to study the single honours degree (61%) than the joint honours (44%) as are those who are currently working in an IT role (23% compared to 17%).
+Here, women who have never worked in IT are more likely to study the single honours degree (61%) than the joint honours (44%), as are those who are currently working in an IT role (23% compared to 17%).
 However, women working in the technology sector but in non-IT role are more likely to study the joint honours degree (17% compared to 8%).

 Gendered expectations of success

-Participants were asked about their confidence in their ability to succeed on the degree, and whether they felt confident about being able to keep up with others and how their previous knowledge compared with fellow students.
-We asked this because of the Margolis and Fisher (2002) study (and subsequent work) which found that undergraduate women came with less prior experience of computing than their male peers and that this affected their confidence and success (Margolis & Fisher, 2002).
-Results are shown in Figure 4 for women and Figure 5 for Men
+Participants were asked about their confidence in their ability to succeed on the degree, whether they felt confident about being able to keep up with others and how their previous knowledge compared with fellow students.
+We asked this because of the Margolis & Fisher (2002) study (and subsequent work) which found that undergraduate women came with less prior experience of computing than their male peers and that this affected their confidence and success (Margolis & Fisher, 2002).
+Results are given in Figure 4 for women and Figure 5 for Men